Midwife in the Tire Swing

 For the first year, Lucy dreaded the regular, expected ringing from the hall table.
 The knowledge that she was paying for the calls gave a minor melancholy room to grow and breathe.

-Maine and Ohio sat at opposite ends of the Eastern Time Zone.
-Although the railroad monopolies had allowed the United States Congress to follow their lead and in 1918 establish a uniform transcontinental cocktail hour with four time zones calibrated to guarantee that the gin was poured after dark or at least not before local sunset, depending.
+Although the railroad monopolies had allowed the United States Congress to follow their lead and in 1918 establish a uniform transcontinental happy hour with four time zones calibrated to guarantee that the gin was poured after dark or at least not before local sunset, depending.
 To the extent of one hundred feet on each side of the central line of their tracks, America’s railroads served booze at any hour and to anyone.
 Stay-at-homes made do as best they might.
-One Sunday a month, without fail, the cork was off and Clear-eyed Alicia would call.
+Maine and Ohio sat at opposite ends of the Eastern Time Zone.

 In 1952 there was a telephone line installed in the barn.
 Only Lucy answered.